 Inspired by Andy Warhol’s art and life, Rob Pruitt created The Andy Monument as a tribute to the late artist.
 Pruitt’s sculpture adapts and transforms the familiar tradition of classical statuary.
 The figure is based on a combination of digital scanning of a live model and hand sculpting, its surface finished in chrome, mounted on a concrete pedestal.
 It depicts Warhol as a ghostly, silver presence; a potent cultural force of both artist and self-created myth.

-Arrows and Flower is a collaborative work by Japanese artist Takashi Murakami and Louis Vuitton Men’s Artistic Director Virgil Abloh.
+Arrows and Flower is a collaborative work by Japanese artist Takashi Murakami and the late Virgil Abloh, who was the Louis Vuitton Men’s Artistic Director.
 The work was exhibited in TECHNICOLOR 2 at Gagosian Paris.
 Murakami’s iconic, smiling flower motif is merged with Abloh’s signature four-point arrow logo.
 The fusion of each artist’s trademark iconography signals two different worlds coming together - the resulting artwork achieves a vision made possible by collaboration.

 Brian Butler takes local cues and reimagines them in a new and modern context.
 Paradise and Fries is a lighthearted play on Florida’s wild tropical climate, positioned in the immediate context of a food hall.
 Flamingos flex for cheeseburgers, while a gator balances a frosty shake.
 In this piece, flora and fauna are served with a side of fries.